Skip to main content

 Krita

-• Protect your privacy: Avoid sharing personal details like your full name, address, or school.
+• Protect your identity: Avoid sharing personal information like your full name, location or school.

 • Be respectful: Avoid using content that could hurt or offend others.